Thriller film: Action thriller

 Action thriller is a blend of both action and thriller film in which the protagonist confronts dangerous adversaries, obstacles, or situations which he/she must conquer, normally in an action setting.
 Action thrillers usually feature a race against the clock, weapons and explosions, frequent violence, and a clear antagonist.
-Examples include, Face/Off, Hard Boiled, Dirty Harry, Taken, The Fugitive, Snakes on a Plane, Speed, The Dark Knight, The Hurt Locker, The Terminator, The Equalizer, the Die Hard series, and the Bourne series.
+Examples include, Face/Off, Hard Boiled, Dirty Harry, Taken, The Fugitive, Snakes on a Plane, Speed, The Dark Knight, The Hurt Locker, The Terminator, The Equalizer, the Die Hard series and the Bourne series.

-Action-comedy thriller
+Action comedy thriller

-Action-packed comedy thrillers skillfully combine well-choreographed fight or chase scenes, high-stakes drama, and moments of laughter.
-There is something for every thrill-seeker here, whether they prefer undercover action, thrilling automobile chases, or multinational espionage.
-Such films include Bullet Train, One Battle After Another, Lethal Weapon, Midnight Run, Knight and Day, Novocoaine, Grosse Pointe Blank.
+Action comedy thrillers skillfully combine well-choreographed fight or chase scenes, high-stakes drama, and moments of laughter.
+There is something for every thrill-seeker here, whether they prefer undercover action, thrilling automobile chases or multinational espionage.
+Such films include Bullet Train, Grosse Pointe Blank, Knight and Day, the Lethal Weapon franchise, Midnight Run, Novocaine, One Battle After Another and the Rush Hour franchise.

 Comedy thriller

 Comedy thriller is a genre that combines elements of humor with suspense.
-Such films include Silver Streak, Dr. Strangelove, Charade, Hera Pheri, Malamaal Weekly, Kiss Kiss Bang Bang, In Bruges, Mr. & Mrs. Smith, The Thin Man, The Big Fix, Pocket Listing, The Lady Vanishes, and Game Night.
+Such films include Silver Streak, Dr. Strangelove, Charade, Hera Pheri, Malamaal Weekly, Kiss Kiss Bang Bang, In Bruges, Mr. & Mrs. Smith, The Thin Man, The Big Fix, Pocket Listing, The Lady Vanishes and Game Night.

 Conspiracy thriller

-Conspiracy thriller a genre in which the hero/heroine confronts a large, powerful group of enemies whose true extent only she/he recognizes.
-The Chancellor Manuscript and The Aquitaine Progression by Robert Ludlum fall into this category, as do films such as Awake, Snake Eyes, The Da Vinci Code, Edge of Darkness, Absolute Power, Marathon Man, In the Line of Fire, Capricorn One, and JFK.
+Conspiracy thriller is a genre in which the hero/heroine confronts a large, powerful group of enemies whose true extent only she/he recognizes.
+The Chancellor Manuscript and The Aquitaine Progression by Robert Ludlum fall into this category, as do films such as Awake, Snake Eyes, The Da Vinci Code, Edge of Darkness, Absolute Power, Marathon Man, In the Line of Fire, Capricorn One and JFK.

 Crime thriller

 Crime thriller as a genre is a hybrid type of both crime films and thrillers, which offers a suspenseful account of a successful or failed crime or crimes.
 Such films often focus on the criminal(s) rather than a policeman.
-Central topics include serial killers/murders, robberies, chases, shootouts, heists, and double-crosses.
-Some examples of crime thrillers involving murderers are Seven, No Country for Old Men, The French Connection, The Silence of the Lambs, Memento, To Live and Die in L.A., Collateral, and Copycat.
-Examples of crime thrillers involving heists or robberies are The Asphalt Jungle, The Score, Rififi, Entrapment, Heat, and The Killing.
+Central topics include serial killers/murders, robberies, chases, shootouts, heists and double-crosses.
+Some examples of crime thrillers involving murderers are Seven, No Country for Old Men, The French Connection, The Silence of the Lambs, Memento, To Live and Die in L.A., Collateral and Copycat.
+Examples of crime thrillers involving heists or robberies are The Asphalt Jungle, The Score, Rififi, Entrapment, Heat and The Killing.

 Erotic thriller

 Erotic thriller is a thriller film that has an emphasis on eroticism and where a sexual relationship plays an important role in the plot.
 It has become popular since the 1980s and the rise of VCR market penetration.
-The genre includes such films as Body Heat, Sea of Love, Basic Instinct, Chloe, Disclosure, Dressed to Kill, Eyes Wide Shut, In the Cut, Lust, Caution, and Single White Female.
+The genre includes such films as Body Heat, Sea of Love, Basic Instinct, Chloe, The Fourth Man (1983 film), Disclosure, Dressed to Kill, Eyes Wide Shut, In the Cut, Lust, Caution and Single White Female.